The lean change masterclass

 This will assist on the day as you will come with a heightened desire to solve your problem, will have done the groundwork, and importantly started to think about the solution in terms of the 3 step lean change cycle of: Insight – Solution – Experiment.

-I also recommend that they read some core material on Jason Little’s website
+We also recommend that they read some core material on Jason Little’s website

 at www.leanchange.org to have a broad knowledge of the process he uses and case study stories from blogs.